CSUN-COMP586/videoGameCollection-Back/README.md

     1. Uncomment 'database.MigrateDependencyTables()' and 'database.MigrateTables()'
     2. Only run this once and check database for the tables.

+FOLDERS
+  1. The businesslogic folder contains all of the logic regarding the functionality of the application.
+  2. The config folder contains configurations for the database.
+  3. The controller folder contains all of the calls for the endpoints.
+  4. The model folder contains all of the models for the database and functions that deal with calculations.
+  5. The repository folder contains all of the database logic operations.

 This will be updated as I continue to work on the application.